AlexandreMahdhaoui/k8s-pod-health/README.md

 # Kubernetes Pod Evaluation Service

-# Reproducible test environment
+## Reproducible test environment
 - Please ensure ``Vagrant`` and ``VirtualBox`` is installed on your machine.
-- Open a terminal, ``cd`` to this directory and run ``vagrant up``
+- Open a terminal, ``cd`` to this directory and run ``vagrant up``.
+Please note this operation can take up to 10 minutes.
 - You can now checkout the results in your **terminal** or:
   - `HTTP GET 10.10.10.21/`: Results displayed in a table.
-  - `HTTP GET 10.10.10.21/json`: Results in json format.
+  - `HTTP GET 10.10.10.21/json`: Results in JSON format.

 ### Vagrantfile
-- Creates a centos7 VM
+- Create a Centos:7 Virtual Machine
-- Installs Python, Docker, Kind
+- Install Python 3.9, Docker, Kind
 - Runs main.py
+- Start server on port 80.

+___

-# Simple local test
+## Simple local test

 ### Install, run following commands in your terminal:
 Please ensure ``kubectl`` is installed on your machine.